egorbronnikov/egorbronnikov.github.io/_projects/2_project.md

 category: Working Papers
 ---

-'Social Preferences' by Michalis Drouvelis
+Working Title: Book Review of 'Social Preferences' by Michalis Drouvelis.

+Type: Book Review

+Current Stage: <i>Journal of Economic Methodology</i> -- Under Review (2023, July)

+Previous Stage -- <i>Journal of Economic Methodology</i> -- Initial Review Pre-submission Approved (2023, January)

 To give your project a background in the portfolio page, just add the img tag to the front matter like so: